Aleksandra Uznańska-Wiśniewska: Political career

-Aleksandra Uznańska-Wiśniewska in the Sejm building in Warsaw, in 2023.

 In 2019, Uznańska-Wiśniewska worked for the campaign team of Janina Ochojska, who was a candidate for a member of the European Parliament in the Polish election.
 In 2023, she became the plenipotentiary for citizen participation of the mayor of Łódź, Hanna Zdanowska.
-In the same year she also became the face of the campaign "Will You Dare?"
-(Polish: Odważysz się?), aimed at promoting participation in the election among young people.
+The same year, Uznańska-Wiśniewska also became the face of the campaign "Will You Dare?"
+(Odważysz się?), aimed at promoting participation in the election among young people.

-In 2023, Uznańska-Wiśniewska ran for office as a member of the Sejm of Poland in the parliamentary election.
-She ran as a nonpartisan candidate of the Civic Coalition political alliance, in the constituency no. 9, which consists of the city of Łódź, and counties of Brzeziny and Łódź East.
-She finished with 25,436 votes (5.57%).
-Uznańska-Wiśniewska became the secretary of the Sejm, and a member of the Commission of Communications with Poles in Abroad, Commission of Foreign Affairs, and Commission of National Defense.
-Later, in 2024, she became member of the Civic Platform party.
+In 2023, Uznańska-Wiśniewska was elected as a member of the Sejm of Poland in the parliamentary election, receiving 25,436 votes (5.57%).
+She was a nonpartisan candidate of the Civic Coalition political alliance, in the constituency no. 9, which consists of the city of Łódź, and counties of Brzeziny and Łódź East.
+Uznańska-Wiśniewska became the secretary of the Sejm, and a member of the Communications with Poles Abroad Committee, the Foreign Affairs Committee, and the National Defense Commitee.
+Later, in 2024, she became member of the Civic Platform party, which following a merger, was transformed into the Civic Coalition in 2025.